Hypnotherapy uses hypnosis to put you into a trance like state where your body is deeply relaxed but your mind is active.

 Remember that even if you are hypnotised, you don’t have to take on the therapist’s suggestions.
 No one can hypnotise you if you don’t want them to.

-We followed the work of Simonton (a man ahead of his time popularising mind-body health).
-We used his method of psychoneuroimmunology on the unconscious mind and used visualisation to change the chemistry of the cancer cells (i.e. colour) so that the immune system (T cells) would be able to identify them and destroy them.
+We follow the work of Simonton (a man ahead of his time popularising mind-body health).
+We use his method of psychoneuroimmunology on the unconscious mind and use visualisation to change the chemistry of the cancer cells (i.e. colour) so that the immune system (T cells) will be able to identify them and destroy them.

-Because the unconscious mind confirmed the cancer is genetic, on another appointment we went deeper into the unconscious.
-I visualised seeing a sculpture of a double helix containing my DNA, so I could look for my diseased genes.
-I then visualised removing the cancer genes and patching up the helix ensuring all the remaining genes were the healthy ones.
+Because the unconscious mind confirmed the cancer is genetic, on other appointments we go deeper into the unconscious.
+I visualise seeing a sculpture of a double helix containing my DNA, so I can look for my diseased genes.
+I then visualise removing the cancer genes and patching up the helix ensuring all the remaining genes are the healthy ones.

 I continue to use these visualisations especially first thing in the morning and last thing at night and hope that it is making a difference.